ipxz-p/webtechProject/README.md

 # webTechProject
-This project uses PHP and MySQL on the topic of E-Commerce
+This project uses PHP and MySQL on the topic of E-Commerce website